roguehistory/Hist_Digh3814/content/en/week/10/instructions.md

 ### Do

-_Unlike in previous weeks, I really want you to do both of these.
+_Unlike in previous weeks, I really want you to try for the first two if you can.
+Third one is there for you to push yourself.
 For the research compendium, you will need to pool resources with your peers; see the instructions._

 - Explore, and participate, [in some crowd-sourced archaeology](/week/10/sharing-authority)
 - Start to [build a research compendium](/week/10/start-compendium)